Best Nursing Schools in Nevada

 BSN program costs can fluctuate wildly depending on the school, the type of BSN program you choose, and a variety of other factors.
 You will need to account for tuition, fees, and other indirect costs like textbooks, lab fees, and more.
 It's also good to keep in mind that in-state tuition tends to be lower than out-of-state tuition.

-As an example, the cost of tuition for the BSN program at Nevada State College in Henderson is approximately $16,758 for Nevada residents.
-This doesn't include additional mandatory fees like books (estimated at $2,000), uniforms (estimated at $300), lab fees (estimated at $300 per semester) and more.
+As an example, the cost of tuition for the BSN program at Nevada State College in Henderson is approximately $6,500 per semester.
+This doesn't include additional mandatory fees.

 Advantages of BSN Programs